ploxiln/docker-memcached/README.md

 # memcached docker image

-A docker image for running memcached, based on the Dockerfile from https://github.com/SylvainLasnier/memcached but built on `debian/7` so the resulting image is less than half the size (about 126 MiB).
+A docker image for running memcached, built as a static binary and based on the busybox image so it's just a handful of megabytes.

 Adjust with environment variables (`--env=...`):